-If you think that your rabbit may be going blind, please see your vet for their advice.
+If you think your rabbit may go blind, please see your vet for their advice.

 There can be several problems that rabbits have with their eyes.
-As rabbits have large eyes, they can easily get foreign objects and are susceptible to disease and injury.
+As rabbits have large eyes, they can quickly get foreign objects and are susceptible to disease and injury.

 Here are several of the most common eye problems that rabbits have:

 Conjunctivitis – This can also be known as ‘pink eye’ or ‘weepy eye.’
-This can develop without there being a cause for it, although it can happen from a dirty cage or litter box.
-If you notice your rabbit starts to rub his eyes with his front feet, then this could be a sign of conjunctivitis.
+This can develop without a cause, although it can happen from a dirty cage or litter box.
+If you notice that your rabbit starts to rub his eyes with his front feet, this could be a sign of conjunctivitis.
 Conjunctivitis is inflammation of the pink flesh around the eye, and you may begin to notice their eyes watering or a thick discharge.

 Conjunctivitis can be treated with antibiotics by your vet, and the treatment will work well if caused by an infection.
 Consult your vet sooner rather than later.

-Ulcers – The cornea can be easily damaged from their bedding of hay, from fighting, or any number of things.
+Ulcers – The cornea can be easily damaged from their hay bedding, fighting, or any number of things.
 An ulcer is a hole in the cornea.
-If you see your rabbit scratching at its eye with its paw or holding its eye shut,, this could indicate an ulcer.
+If you see your rabbit scratching at its eye with its paw or holding its gaze shut, this could indicate an ulcer.

-Ulcers can be superficial or deep and may be treated with a topical antibiotic applied several times daily.
-Again, go and see your vet as soon as you notice any problems.
+Ulcers can be superficial or deep and may be treated with a topical antibiotic applied daily.
+Again, see your vet as soon as you notice any problems.

 Keratitis – Keratitis is inflammation of the cornea.
 This can be caused by a minor injury or a foreign body in the eye.
-If you see excess tears or eye redness on your rabbit, then it could be keratitis.
+It could be keratitis if you see excess tears or eye redness on your rabbit.

-Vets can prescribe antibiotics for keratitis; however, make sure you take your rabbit as soon as possible.
+Vets can prescribe antibiotics for keratitis; however, ensure you take your rabbit as soon as possible.

 Your vet should be able to prescribe antibiotics for this.

-Foreign body in the eye – If there is something in your rabbit’s eye that shouldn’t be, then that is known as a foreign body.
+Foreign body in the eye – If something in your rabbit’s vision shouldn’t be, that is known as a foreign body.
 Food, a piece of bedding could have got lodged in there.
-With such a large eye, the rabbit can get a lot of things stuck in there.
+The rabbit can get many things stuck there with such a giant eye.

 Treatment for all eye problems will vary based on the diagnosis.
 Make sure you take any eye issue seriously and act on it quickly.
 A rabbit can soon get depressed because of their pain and can stop eating or drinking.
-Most eye issues can be cleared up with antibiotics but can get worse very quickly if not treated.
+Most eye issues can be cleared with antibiotics but can worsen quickly if not treated.

 How to prevent issues to your rabbits’ eyes

-Clean living environment – Most eye infections are caused by bacteria, so a clean-living environment is essential for their health.
-Clean bedding, cage, and water are essential as bacteria can cause a major infection in the eye.
+Clean living environment – Bacteria cause most eye infections, so a clean-living climate is essential for their health.
+Clean bedding, cage, and water are necessary as bacteria can cause significant disease in the eye.

-Unusual behavior – If you see any unusual behavior from your rabbits, such as rubbing their eyes or weeping, then please speak to your vet straight away.
+Unusual behavior – If you see any unusual behavior from your rabbits, such as rubbing their eyes or weeping, please speak to your vet immediately.

-For health-related questions, always consult your veterinarian, as they have examined your pet, know the pet’s health history, and can make the best recommendations for your pet.
+For health-related questions, always consult your veterinarian, who has examined your pet, knows the pet’s health history, and can make the best recommendations for it.